 5. Fusarium Blight

 Another disease that is common on Zoysia grass is the fusarium patch.
-The disease is popularly known with two names; Microdochium nivale if it appears without snow and pink snow mold if it appears after the snowfall.
+The disease is popularly known by two names; Microdochium nivale if it appears without snow and pink snow mold if it appears after the snowfall.
 You can easily recognize fusarium blight due to clusters of pink spores on the grace.
 Clumps of turf tend to clump together as they turn tan.
 Fusarium occurs in cool temperatures and high humidity.
 Fusarium blight is more common on golf courses than will be found on home lawns.
 The high presence of nitrogen may cause a fast outbreak of fusarium blight.

 Once your lawn is diagnosed with this complex fungal organism, various cultural and chemical treatment options are available.
 However, no treatment option has 100% effectiveness.
 It is the most complex and stubborn fungi.
 Many homeowners claim that it’s incurable with different treatment options.
 The good news is that you don’t have to replace your lawn.